garth5689/garth5689.github.io/_drafts/2016-11-2-genetic_boggle.markdown

 tags:       puzzles programming
 ---

-Recently, I had a bit of fun solving a puzzle, so I decided to share it.

 Each week, [FiveThirtyEight](http://fivethirtyeight.com) posts a puzzle call the Riddler.
-Here is the [Oct.
-21st Riddler](http://fivethirtyeight.com/features/this-challenge-will-boggle-your-mind/)
+On Oct.
+21st, this was the [Riddler](http://fivethirtyeight.com/features/this-challenge-will-boggle-your-mind/)

 > What arrangement of any letters on a Boggle board has the most points attainable?
 Boggle is played with a 4-by-4 grid of letters.
 Points are scored by finding strings of letters — connected in any direction, horizontally, vertically or diagonally — that form valid words at least three letters long.
 Words 3, 4, 5, 6, 7 or 8 or more letters long score 1, 1, 2, 3, 5 and 11 points, respectively.

-I decided to approach this puzzle using a genetic algorithm, which mimics natural selection.
+I had a lot of fun solving this puzzle, so I decided to share.
+I experimented with using a genetic algorithm, which mimics natural selection.
 This is an approach I don't have much experience with, but wanted to give it a shot.
 Prior knowledge of programming, genetics, or Boggle isn't required.
 I will be including code snippets throughout the post.
-Feel free to skip the code, I intend for you to still learn something without it!
-Python 3.5 and the [deap toolbox](https://github.com/DEAP/deap) were the primarly tools used.
+Feel free to skip the code,  hopefully you'll still learn something without it!
+Python 3.5 and the [deap toolbox](https://github.com/DEAP/deap) were used.
 <!--break-->

 ## Genetic Algorithm Background